Title: CHANGING AND/OR APPEALING A FINAL COURSE GRADE

 Appealing a Final Course Grade

 A. The first level of appeal for a student who is dissatisfied with a grade received is to the professor assigning the grade.
 The student should make contact with the professor to explain the basis of dissatisfaction and the professor should explain the basis for the grade.
-This meeting should be face to face; however, the professor may allow other forms of communication (via telephone or email, for example).
+This meeting should be face to face; however, the professor may allow other forms of communication (via telephone or e-mail, for example).
 The student must request this interview in writing to the professor within 10 days of the posting of the final grade.
-Once the faculty member has received the request, the interview (or other communication) must be scheduled within normal working hours (8 a.m. - 5 p.m.), Monday through Friday within 10 days of the student’s request (unless the request does not not fall within a major term; see paragraph D below).
+Once the faculty member has received the request, the interview (or other communication) must be scheduled within normal working hours (8 a.m. - 5 p.m.), Monday through Friday within 10 days of the student's request (unless the request does not fall within a major term; see paragraph D below).
 Failure by the faculty member to respond to the student's request within the established time will be considered a violation of the University policy.
 Failure of the student to appear at the scheduled interview ends the appeals procedure.
-If the student has not been contacted by the professor within 30 days of mailing the appeal, the student should file the appeal directly with the department chairperson.
+If the student has not been contacted by the professor within 30 days of mailing the appeal, the student should file the appeal directly with the Registrar, who will forward the appeal to the appropriate chair or dean.
+If the department chair is also the instructor whose grade is being appealed, then the student must appeal to the appropriate academic dean.
+If the instructor is a dean without a department chair, then the appeal is made directly to the VPAA

-B. If the student wishing to appeal a final course grade is still dissatisfied after an interview (or other agreed upon communication) with the professor, the student should then submit a written statement to the chair of the department within 10 days of the interview.
+B. If the student wishing to appeal a final course grade is still dissatisfied after an interview (or other agreed upon communication) with the professor, the student should then submit a written statement to the Registrar, who will forward the appeal to the appropriate chair or dean, within 10 days of the interview.
 This should contain the reasons for dissatisfaction and the specific changes the student regards as fair and desirable.
-The burden of proof lies with the student in such a case to show that an error of malfeasance has occurred.
-Within 10 days of receiving the written appeal, the department chair will notify in writing both the professor and the student of the chair’s decision (as noted in Paragraph D, this deadline is extended when the appeal is not lodged during a major semester).
-When, in the opinion of the department chair, the student fails to show reasonable cause for further investigation, the chair may deny the appeal without taking further action.
+The burden of proof lies with the student in such a case to show that an error or malfeasance has occurred.
+Within 10 days of receiving the written appeal from the Registrar, the department chair or dean will notify in writing the professor, the student, and the Registrar of the chair's or dean's decision (as noted in Paragraph D, this deadline is extended when the appeal is not lodged during a major semester).
+When, in the opinion of the department chair or dean, the student fails to show reasonable cause for further investigation, the chair or dean may deny the appeal without taking further action.

-C. When, in the opinion of the department chair, a student’s appeal raises reasonable doubt as to whether a mistake or malfeasance has occurred, the chair shall appoint within 10 days a committee of three faculty members whom the chair considers most nearly competent in the subject matter.
-This committee will meet and issue a decision in writing to the department chair, professor and student within 10 days of the request.
-Both the professor and student should be asked to bind themselves in advance to accept the committee’s decision.
+C. When, in the opinion of the department chair or dean, a student's appeal raises reasonable doubt as to whether a mistake or malfeasance has occurred, the chair or dean shall appoint within 10 days a committee of three faculty members whom the chair or dean considers most nearly competent in the subject matter.
+This committee will meet and issue a decision in writing to the department chair or dean, professor, student, and Registrar within 10 days of the request.
+Both the professor and student should be asked to bind themselves in advance to accept the committee's decision.
 Neither may be required, however, to bind themselves.

-F. All results from these proceedings of the Faculty Appeals Committee should be reported to the appropriate academic dean and VP for Academic Affairs as information.
+F. All results from these proceedings of the Faculty Appeals Committee should be reported to the Registrar, appropriate academic dean, and VP for Academic Affairs as information.